-The following functions may be available if your vehicle has the remote keyless entry system:
+The following functions may be available if your vehicle has the RKE system:

 Q (Remote Vehicle Start): If your vehicle has this feature, it may be started from outside the vehicle using the RKE transmitter.
 See "Remote Vehicle Start" following for more detailed information.